 Codex CLI Custom Model Providers: The Complete Configuration Guide

-Codex CLI ships with three built-in providers — openai, ollama, and lmstudio — but the real power lies in its extensible provider framework1.
-Since v0.122.0 introduced the provider runtime abstraction2, you can point Codex at any model service that speaks the Chat Completions or Responses API3.
-This article covers every configuration key, authentication pattern, and production-ready provider recipe you need.
+Codex CLI ships with three built-in providers, openai, ollama and lmstudio, but the real power is in its extensible provider framework1.
+You can point Codex at any model service that speaks the Responses API2 by adding a block to config.toml.
+This guide covers every configuration key, authentication pattern and production-ready provider recipe.

-When Codex starts, it resolves the active model and provider through a strict precedence chain: CLI flags override environment variables, which override project-level codex.toml, which overrides the user-level ~/.codex/config.toml4.
+When Codex starts it resolves the active model and provider through a strict precedence chain: CLI flags override profile values, which override project-level .codex/config.toml, which overrides user-level ~/.codex/config.toml, which overrides system-level /etc/codex/config.toml, which overrides built-in defaults4.

 flowchart TD